emmah47/course-scheduler/README.md

 other more complicated objects (Courses).

 One last part that I feel like could be refactored is the very repetitive JsonReader classes.
-It would be nice to make a more general JSON reader class that can be used for all the reader class right now, similar to the JsonWriter, if possible.
+It would be nice to make a more general JSON reader class that can be used for all the reader class right now, similar to the JsonWriter.
+However, I can't think of a good way to implement this at the moment.